 • Act as Chief Mate or Deck Watchkeeper on a vessel up to 80 Metres within shore waters.

-This level of qualification is currently cited as meeting some of the requirements for certification as a Master up to 24 Metres Near Coastal as defined by the National Standard for Commercial Vessels (NSCV) Part D.
+This qualification is required to obtain an AMSA certificate of competency as a Master <24 metres NC as defined in the National Standard for Commercial Vessels (NSCV) Part D.

 - 1. Course Overview

 - 6. Credit Transfer and Recognition of Prior Learning

 - 9. AMSA Mandated Practical Assessment (AMPA)

 - 10. Low Complexity Interirm Certificate of Competency (ICoC)

 Master up to 24 Metres qualification and licence holders are qualified to command: